UMM-CSci-4553-S25/registry/README.md

 > This section is meant for contributing to this repository and not relevant for normal usage.
 If you are a student, this is probably not relevant for you :)

 > [!WARNING]
-> These steps are meant to be followed on unix-like systems having the bash shell installed, and in the PATH variable.
+> These steps are meant to be followed on unix-like systems having the bash shell installed, and present in the PATH variable.
 > They won't work without modifications on other systems.

 > [!NOTE]